ansible-collections/community.mongodb/roles/mongodb_linux/README.md

 --------------

 swappiness: OS swappiness value.
 Default "1".
-ntp_package: Name of ntp package.
-Default ntp.
+mongodb_ntp_package: Name of ntp package.
+Default depends on OS-specific vars.
-ntp_service: Name of ntp service.
-Default ntpd.
+mongodb_ntp_service: Name of ntp service.
+Default depends on OS-specific vars.
+mongodb_gnu_c_lib: Name of the GNU C lib.
+Default depends on OS-specific vars.

 * On RedHat 8 and higher systems ntp_package and ntp_service are set to chrony and chronyd respectively.